 ICPSR merged, restructured, and subsetted the original FBI data as follows.
 Four data files were created whose units of analysis are: incident, victim, offender, and arrestee.
-For each of the four files all of the related NIBRS segment levels (record types) were merged onto a single record.
-The incident, victim, and offender files were subsetted based on the incident date occurring in 2012.
-The arrestee file was subsetted based on the arrest date occurring in 2012, regardless of incident date.
+For each of the four files, all of the related NIBRS segment levels (record types) were merged onto a single record.
+The incident, victim, and offender files were subsetted based on the incident date occurring in 2013.
+The arrestee file was subsetted based on the arrest date occurring in 2013, regardless of incident date.

-The data for this application derive from the 2012 Victim Level extract prepared by ICPSR, which includes information on more than 5.5 million victims reported by law enforcement agencies from 35 states and the District of Columbia with an incident date occurring in year 2012.
-With this as the starting point, NCJJ created the data file used in this application as follows.
-First, all victim records that included any of the following victim-offender relationships were defined as victims of domestic violence: Spouse; Parent/Step-parent; Sibling/Step-sibling; Child/Step-child; Grandparent; Grandchild; In-law; Other family member; Boyfriend/Girlfriend; Child of boyfriend/girlfriend; Homosexual relationship; and Ex-spouse.
+The 2013 Victim-level extract prepared by ICPSR includes information on more than 5.5 million victims reported by law enforcement agencies from 35 states and the District of Columbia with an incident date occurring in year 2013.
+With this as the starting point, NCJJ created the data files used in this application as follows.